Hridya2001/real-time-news-analysis/README.md

 -  Dockerized setup for local development and deployment
 - Containerized Streamlit app deployed using **Amazon ECR** for storing the Docker image and **Amazon ECS** for scalable, serverless hosting of the frontend

+## License

+This project is licensed under the [MIT License](LICENSE) – feel free to use, modify, and share!